Welcome to Honors

 The Honors Program at SBCC now accepts student applications year round: we have abolished application deadlines.
 You can find our updated application over there, to the left.

 We also encourage you to take a look at our website, SBCC Honors Program, which is the second link from the top in the second set of links.
 That website updates during the summer, and gives you a good sense of our Program.

 Our tag line for Honors is Expect More.
 Be More.
-And we try to live up to that: we offer a robust program of courses, which we continually update (Honors Economics courses will be joining our line-up Spring 2019), group activities to help us bond and to provide community (Get Up and Getty is this year's kick-off event), as well as intellectual events, such as the All-SBCC Student Conference Honors hosts in the spring, along with various debates in the fall.
+And we try to live up to that: we offer a robust program of courses, which we continually update (Honors Economics will be joining our line-up Fall 2019), group activities to help us bond and to provide community (Get Up and Getty is this year's kick-off event), as well as intellectual events, such as the All-SBCC Student Conference Honors hosts in the spring, along with various debates in the fall.

 Because we think of Honors students as change agents on campus, and from there, we hope, the world, we encourage first year students to be part of our mentorship program, PODS, lead by second year students.
 When students are accepted into the Program, we send more information about PODS.
 Students completing PODS for a semester are eligible for book grants.